AUTHORS Jamie Gold

 It’s not going away any time soon, and not just because the temperature is below freezing in many parts of the U.S. and Canada.
 White has long been a first choice of designers, builders and homeowners in kitchens and baths, and

-“To put it simply, white is one of the most important colors in a designer’s palette,” says Stephanie Pierce, senior manager of the design studio at MasterBrand Cabinets.
+it’s fair to predict that as a continuing forecast for 2016.“To put it simply, white is one of the most important colors in a designer’s palette,” says Stephanie Pierce, senior manager of the design studio at MasterBrand Cabinets.
 She notes that white shows up across style trends, from traditional to contemporary.

 Paint giant Benjamin Moore even named Simply White its 2016 Color of the Year, surprising many in the business.
 “Through our global travels and research, we were struck by the strong use of the color white – whether white on its own or white used to frame and highlight other (at times bold) colors,” observes Andrea Magno, manager of the Benjamin Moore Color & Design Studio.
 “Each day we are inundated with messages that create the need for a place to pause, and white has the ability to accomplish this,” she shares.
 “Kitchen and baths are great examples of rooms where simplifying and refocusing on what is essential may be important,” she points out.
 So white is showing up in more ways than ever before, often in the same space.